 Now we’ve been dealing with the Virus That Shall Not Be Named for several months now, I feel like I may be somewhat late to the table with this advice.
-However, I feel that in this new year (Happy 2021!) there may be a few people still out there who have decided the McDonalds Drive-Through and Uber Eats Lyfe is no longer for them, and want to do more home-based cooking…but maybe don’t know where to start.
+However, I feel that in this new year there may be a few people still out there who have decided the drive-through and Uber Eats Lyfe is no longer for them, and want to do more home-based cooking…but maybe don’t know where to start.

 I’ve compiled a list and will be discussing, one by one, many of the widely available, basic pantry staples in the standard North American and European diet that will help you create a meal out of almost anything (within reason), some instructions on how to cook certain items, and links to my favourite recipes to get you started.
-Please see my other posts Back to Basics: Kitchen Equipment (coming soon!), and Back to Basics: Condiments, Sauces, Marinades, and Rubs (coming soon!) for more recipes and meal ideas.
+Please see my other posts in the Back to Basics category for more recipes and meal ideas.

-So what exactly constitutes a “dried bean”?
+So what exactly constitutes a bean or “dry bean” compared to, say a green or yellow bean?
 According to an article written by the University of Wisconsin:

 Dry beans are produced in pods and belong to the family of plants called legumes.
 A legume is a plant that produces seeds in a pod (fruit).
 The physical shape of the seed helps distinguish beans from peas and lentils.
 Usually, beans are kidney-shaped or oval, peas are round, and lentils are flat disks.
 Most dry beans grown in this country belong to the species Phaseolus vulgaris, or common bean.https://oconto.extension.wisc.edu/files/2011/02/The-Importance-of-Dry-Beans-in-Your-Diet.pdf

-Yes, canned beans are relatively inexpensive, time-saving, convenient, and shelf-stable for months.
-However, the high sodium content alone should be enough of a reason to at least try cooking what you likely have pounds of in your pantry, yes?
-Let’s make this easy for you.
+Canned beans are relatively inexpensive, time-saving, convenient, and shelf-stable for months.
+However, the high sodium content alone should be enough of a reason to at least try cooking from dried; after all you likely have pounds of them in your pantry already, yes?
+So let’s make this easy for you.

 Simple steps: beans are best when they are pre-soaked, in cool, clean, unsalted water.
 This for two reasons; one, pre-soaking reduces the time required to cook the beans, and two, it assists in breaking down some of the indigestible sugars within the beans that cause digestive problems such as flatulence, heartburn, reflux, and bloating.
 It is recommended that you soak all dried beans with the exception of black-eyed peas (still a bean) and mung beans.
 Minimum soaking times vary from variety to variety; this comprehensive chart from the website Heal With Food has a listing of recommended minimum soaking times for most varieties of dried beans.